-Then, you should do is speak with an attorney.
+Then, you should speak with an attorney.
 While you might feel the need to confront the nursing home staff, doing this might cause them to try and cover up any issues and may result in evidence, such as medical records, being “lost”.

 Our experienced attorneys will review your case and determine how best to proceed.
-In many cases, it is possible to pursue a nursing home lawsuit which will provide you and your loved one with compensation which can help to get them the care that they so desperately need.
+In many cases, it is possible to pursue a nursing home lawsuit that will provide you and your loved one with compensation which can help to get them the care that they so desperately need.

-Pennsylvania: In PA, nursing home lawsuits must be filed within two years of the date that abuse or negligence occurred.
-However, if the lawsuit is addressing medical malpractice that took place, that two years begins from the date that the plaintiff became aware that a medical professional’s actions caused them harm.
+Every state has laws that dictate how long a plaintiff has to file a lawsuit.
+In Pennsylvania, nursing home lawsuits must be filed within two years of the date that the abuse or negligence occurred.
+However, if the lawsuit is addressing medical malpractice, that two-year ‘countdown’ begins from the date that the plaintiff became aware that a medical professional’s actions caused them harm.

 These time limits are an excellent reason to call an attorney as quickly as possible.
 Once the allotted time has passed, a plaintiff will no longer have the option of recovering compensation.

 For more information regarding the cases handled by our law firm, visit the following page: Medical Malpractice Lawyers Serving Pennsylvania Patients